THE POWERS OF THE EXECUTIVE BRANCH

 Commander of Militia — Article II, Section 2, Clause 1

-In 1792, Congress passed the Uniform Militia Act, which allowed the President to call out the militia to put down rebellions or insurrections.
-The militia assisted federal forces in several campaigns against American Indians in the Ohio Territory.
-In 1794, President George Washington issued the first formal call for the militia to put down a rebellion, the Whiskey Rebellion.
-In subsequent years, Presidents exercised control over the state militias.
 In 1795, Congress broadened the President’s ability to call forth and command the militia in times of insurrection and invasion, leading state governors to challenge the President’s power.
-The Supreme Court affirmed that the President’s power over the militia is coextensive with his power over the rest of the armed forces when the militia is engaged in national duties.
+The Supreme Court affirmed that the President’s power over the militia is coextensive with his power over the rest of the armed forces, but only when the militia is engaged in defined national duties.

 Treaty Clause — Article II, Section 2, Clause 2

-The Treaty Clause is one of the few clauses that divides an executive power between the President and Congress.
+The Treaty Clause is one of the clauses that divides an executive power between the President and Congress.
 According to this Article II clause, the President may make international treaties, but the supermajority of the Senate must ratify treaties in order for them to have the force of law.

 The Framers saw treaties as involving a combination of foreign policy (the responsibility of the President) and law-making (the responsibility of Congress).
 Because treaties become the law of the land, they are not to be entered into or ratified without great care.